nodejitsu/handbook/chapters/platform_features.md

 #### MongoDB

-If you run `jitsu databases create mongo myMongo`, jitsu will supply a connection string for your new mongo database on mongohq:
+If you run `jitsu databases create mongo myMongo`, jitsu will supply a connection string for your new mongo database on mongolab:

     info:   Welcome to Nodejitsu user
     info:   It worked if it ends with Nodejitsu ok